MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 3. On the side navigation pane, select **Publish**.

-4. Select **Share the bot**.
+4. Select **Make the bot available to others**.

-5. Confirm the bot is not shared with your team.
-Select **Remove** if it says **Added to Teams**.

-6. Select **Submit for admin approval**.
+5. Select **Availability options**.

-7. Select **Download manifest**.
+7. Select **Download .zip**.

-8. You will be asked if you want to make any last [updates to your bot information](#install-a-bot-as-an-app-in-microsoft-teams).
-Once you've confirmed everything is correct, select **Download manifest**.

 9. The manifest will be generated as a .zip file, and will be saved according to your browser's save settings.

 ## Uninstall the bot from the side navigation bar

 You can remove the bot from your list of apps if you no longer want to use it.
-This doesn't delete the bot from the Power Virtual Agents app, it just means you can't access the bot as a separate app.
+This doesn't delete the bot from the Power Virtual Agents app, it just means you can't chat with the bot in Microsoft Teams.

 1. Right-click the bot's app icon.

-2. Select **Uninstall** and then select **Delete**.
+2. Select **Uninstall** and then select **Uninstall**.

    ![Uninstall the bot.](media/channel-teams-delete-channel-teams.png)